damian-lis/portfolio-website/README.md

 <br/>

-An example of use in html file:
+An example of this solution in html file:

 ```
 <div id="greetings" class="col-60 content-center-xy">